falldamagestudio/UE-Jenkins-BuildSystem/DEBUGGING_AND_DEVELOPMENT.md

 ## Iterating on Windows agent VM images

-* Start up a VM (either blank Windows, or a pre-made agent VM)
+* Start up a VM (either blank Windows, or a pre-made agent VM) in GCE
 * Prepare one Linux terminal, and two Windows terminals
 * Set up remote WinRM session from both Windows terminals to the VM
 * Edit code with VS Code against WSL